 - Quality services and products will improve your track record and good standing with the department.
 Poor delivery creates a negative impression not only for your business but for all small businesses in general.

 If you need help, contact the provincial contacts for procurement, or contact your nearest tender advice centre for free assistance.

 West Coast College advertises its tenders in the local newspapers in their classifieds section on Fridays in the legal section.
 We may advertise in the Government Tender Bulletin (GTB) as well.

 Would you like to register on our Supplier Database?

-- Completed Applications clearly marked (Application for Registration on Database) and in sealed envelope, must be submitted at the above mentioned address or can be posted to PO Box 935, Malmesbury 7300, no later than 17 November 2017.
+2. The completed documents with Bank details ,SARS document of the business and Proof of Registration on the Central Supplier Database (CSD) clearly marked (Application for Registration on Database) in sealed envelope, must be submitted at the above mentioned address or can be posted to PO Box 935, Malmesbury 7300 .

 For more information please contact:

 Ms Chaundre De Villiers or Ms Myrna Parenzee on the following numbers:

 Tel: 022 482 1143 extensions 115 or 116 and email: firstname.lastname@example.org or email@example.com